apache/seatunnel/docs/en/connector-v2/source/Elasticsearch.md

 ### query [json]

 Elasticsearch DSL.
-You can control the range of data read
+You can control the range of data read.

 ### scroll_time [String]